John D. Lavelle: Attempts to block promotions for officers involved in Lavelle Affair

 For several months in 1973, Senator Hughes held up promotions for 160 Air Force and Navy officers who might have had "material evidence regarding unauthorized air strikes" in Southeast Asia but eventually gave it up.
-The false reporting system authorized by President Richard Nixon for the bombing of Cambodia was revealed in 1973, undercutting Hughes' campaign against Lavelle's subordinates.
+The false reporting system authorized by Nixon for the bombing of Cambodia was revealed in 1973, undercutting Hughes' campaign against Lavelle's subordinates.

 Slay, Gabriel, and O'Malley, who implemented the false reporting for the Lavelle missions, were all later promoted to four-star general.
 Gabriel served as Air Force Chief of Staff from 1982 to 1986. and died in 2003.
 O'Malley was killed in a plane crash in 1985.

 The Nixon Tapes

-In February 2007, Lieutenant General (ret.)
+In February 2007, Lieutenant general (ret.)
 Aloysius Casey and his son Patrick Casey published an article in Air Force Magazine about the Lavelle affair.
 The article quoted recently released Nixon tapes that confirmed that Nixon had authorized the liberal interpretation of the Rules of Engagement as implemented by Lavelle.